House Training Adult Dogs

 Note: If your dog soils indoors or at inappropriate times, it’s important to visit her veterinarian to rule out medical causes before doing anything else.

 If your dog soils indoors or at inappropriate times, it’s important to visit her veterinarian to rule out medical causes before doing anything else.
 Some common medical reasons for inappropriate urination and defecation follow.

 If your dog was house trained but now defecates loose stools or diarrhea in your house, she may have gastrointestinal upset.

 If you’ve recently changed the amount or type of food you give your dog, she may develop a house-soiling problem.
 Often, after a diet change, a dog will defecate loose stools or diarrhea.
 She might also need to eliminate more frequently or on a different schedule than before the change.

 Incontinence Caused by Medical Problems

-his veterinarian to find out whether or not they might contribute to her
+There are a number of medications that can cause frequent urination and house soiling.
+If your dog takes any medications, please contact his veterinarian to find out whether or not they might contribute to her house-soiling problems.

 Age-Related Incontinence/Cognitive Dysfunction